PanosEconomou/notes/Conformal_Fields/Boson.md

 $$
 \tilde \theta = \tilde \theta_L + \tilde \theta_R = \frac{\tilde X_L}{\tilde R} + \frac{\tilde X_R}{\tilde R} =2\pi g R \left( X_L - X_R \right) = 2\pi g R^2 (\theta_L - \theta_R) = 2 R (X_L - X_R),
 $$
 where in the last step we used a nice normalization $g = \pi ^{-1}$.
-Anyway, the point here really is that the field $\tilde \theta$ is a perfectly good field we can write down in the Boson with radius $R$.
+Anyway, the point here really is that the field $\tilde \theta$ is a perfectly good field we can write down in the Boson with radius $R$ even though it describes a boson with radius $\tilde R$.
 In fact it is linearly independent from field $\theta$ and enjoys its own symmetry action.
 In some sense since we can rotate the left and right chiral parts independently by $U(1)$, i.e. shift the circle by a phase, then we can think that we have one $U(1)$ associated with $\theta$ and one with $\tilde \theta$ (even though our mode description might suggest otherwise).
 The real thing is that we have found that the free boson has a symmetry $U(1)\times U(1)$.

 One last thing, is that we can write $T$-duality in this description as $\theta \mapsto \tilde \theta, \tilde \theta \mapsto \theta$, which automatically takes care of the radius thing.